| | | | | | | |

 How to Make Garlic-Ginger Bok Choy Sauté

-Heat the oil in a large skillet over medium heat.
-Add the garlic, ginger, and crushed red pepper flakes then cook, stirring constantly, for 30 seconds; add the bok choy and soy sauce then stir until evenly coated then sauté for 3-4 minutes or until greens are wilted and the stalks are crisp-tender.
+Add the bok choy and soy sauce, then stir until coated.
+Cook, stirring often, for 3-4 minutes or until greens are wilted and the stalks are crisp-tender.
 Season with sea salt and freshly cracked pepper, to taste, if needed.

 Garlic-Ginger Bok Choy Sauté